IAmMoltony/sus/README.md

 thats it

+for extracting you'll need to enable the zip extension

 ## the what

 you can upload stuff. it can also extract them for u automatically and put in a folder